samstephenson/samstephenson.github.io/about.md

 I'm keeping an [updated list of issues and things to do here…](https://workflowy.com/s/tOSIWFifHd)

 Headings and UI text are rendered in the system font.
 Body copy in [Freight Text Pro](https://typekit.com/fonts/freight-text-pro), served via Typekit.
-[Basehold.it](http://basehold.it/) took the pain out of establishing some vertical rythmn.

-Thanks also to all in [Spec.fm's](http://spec.fm/) [Wake team](https://inspect.wake.io/), whose feedback was invaluable in getting the site's design to this point.

 The photo atop this page was taken by [Jonathan Vivaas Kise](http://www.jonathanvk.com/)